gastromatic/calendar-date/README.md

 ### CalendarDate

-You can construct a CalendarDate from a String `YYYY-MM-DD` according to ISO 8601 or the year, month and date values.
+You can construct a CalendarDate from a String `YYYY-MM-DD` according to ISO 8601 or the year, month and day values.
 The following constructor calls return the same calendar date.

 ```typescript